EvanHuang7/ai-tools/README.md

   task common:apply-namespace
   ```

-- Deploy Traefik ingress controller in Local Kind cluster with Load Balancer serivce (Remember to only use it in local Kind Cluster intead of in GKE to aviod a Load Balancer to.
-Remember to uncomment this cli in file)
+- Deploy Traefik ingress controller in Local Kind cluster with Load Balancer serivce

+  - 📌 Note: It will provision a Load Balancer by Traefik default setting, so it will cause Load Balancer and ExternalIP fee if you run it in GKE of GCP.

   ```
-  task common:deploy-traefik-in-Kind
+  task common:deploy-traefik
   ```

 - Check all resources in traefik namespace (Note: the ExternalIP of LoadBalancer will stay `pending` forever if you don't run cli, `task kind:03-run-cloud-provider-kind`, to enable ExternalIP for Load Balancer in Local Kind Cluster in a seperate terminal)